jonathantsang/jonathantsang.github.io2/my-story/my-story.md

 cs350 really makes you work for the assignments and understand what is going on behind the scenes, what you are doing, and unlike previous cs courses will punish you (theoretically) if you don't know what you are coding before trying to code.
 That is also why I ended with a 52 in the course.
 I decided to skip A3 (page table implementation) and go to HackPrinceton2018 instead.
 We won a prize, but I also failed that assignment.
 Future readers, do not do what I did.

 ### HackPrinceton 2018
-{% include photo.html img="/my-story/pictures/w18/1.JPG" size="60%" caption="Princeton campus" %}

-{% include photo.html img="/my-story/pictures/w18/2.JPG" size="60%" caption="Passing through New York state" %}
+{% include photo2.html img1="/my-story/pictures/w18/2.JPG" img2="/my-story/pictures/w18/7.JPG" caption="Passing through NY state and Princeton campus" %}

 {% include photo.html img="/my-story/pictures/w18/3.JPG"  size="60%" caption="Winning at HackPrinceton 2018" %}

 {% include photo.html img="/my-story/pictures/w18/5.JPG" size="60%" caption="MLH Hackathon stickers I collected." %}

 Job hunting was also very stressful.
-I had the most interviews up until my Waterloo WaterlooWorks career in the main round with 4 interviews.
+I had the most interviews up until my WaterlooWorks career in the main round with 4 interviews.
 I felt really good about one of my interviews in main round.
 I had relevant experience and solved their question.
 Unfortunately I got ranked and moved to continuous round with 3 not ranked and 1 ranked.

-Then I got to continuous round with 9 interviews total.
+I had 9 interviews total in continuous round.

 One company interviewed me and did not ask me a coding question it was all behavioural stuff.
 Up into this point not only had no company given me an offer but I was feeling nervous would I even get a developer job (as a 3A student).
 I was applying externally and trying to find other avenues as well since WaterlooWorks wasn't looking good.
 They ended up giving me an offer on WaterlooWorks in continuous round.
 I was skeptical of the job and decided to rank it a 4 (by not giving it a 1, someone who was ranked giving it a 1 means they got the job).
 I was not matched with the job.
 After this decision many people were stating that me throwing away the only offer.
 I had around 6 interviews up until that point that were all rejections and it did seem crazy to throw away the only offer.
 Personally, I felt that the job did not nearly impress me in the same way an interview should have a company be impressed by you.
 So I rejected them.

 I always tried to abide by two principles:
-- never gamble more than you can handle (stress-wise)
+- never gamble more than you can handle (relating to your ability to handle stress)
-- gamble when you get the chance and always bet on your abilities to do something remarkable
+- gamble when you get the chance and always bet on your abilities to do something remarkable (akin to Murphy's law)

 I have the belief that you need to put in work and dedicate your time to continuously improving yourself to challenge what you can accomplish.
 In this case I got lucky, and I gambled.
 Sometimes it doesn't work out this way.
 And when people ask sometimes how it happened, I guess I was willing to take risks.
 It was incredibly difficult though after tossing out the only offer I had **AND THEN** go back to failing interviews in WaterlooWorks for jobs I wanted.
 You feel incredible remorse after that.